learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 * `\G` anchors matching from start of line like `\A`
 * in addition, after a match is done, ending of that location is considered as the new anchor
 * this process is repeated again and continues until the given regexp fails to match
+* See also [regular-expressions: Continuing at The End of The Previous Match](https://www.regular-expressions.info/continue.html), especially the second section that discusses about implementation detail

 ```ruby
 # all non-whitespace characters from start of string